LuuNghiep333/COP1334C/README.md

-# Password Validator
-Student Name: Tran Hong Nghiep

 Due Date: August 9th, 2023

+## Exercises:
+1. Write a program to guess a number range of 1 to 100
+2.

+## Final Project
+* Student Name: Tran Hong Nghiep
+* Due Date: August 9th, 2023

 Write a program to validate user passwords based on certain rules.
 The program should prompt the user to enter a password and check if it satisfies the following conditions:
 * The password must be at least 8 characters long and not exceed 20 characters.